 Hurricanes also inflict harm to the mental health of people in their paths.
 According to research from Vibrant Emotional Health, the repeated stress of chronic cyclical disasters causes trauma in ways that are not fully understood.
 This research is key to helping mental health professionals fully understand the needs of survivors.

-Donors should look into long-term investment in mental health support.
+For long-term recovery, funders may invest in supporting mental health initiatives, health care facilities and efforts to curb the rise of infectious diseases, including preventative and response interventions.
 Government-funded or NGO-led emotional and spiritual care programs tend to be short-term, but research has shown that long-term support is required.

 Livelihoods and economic development

-As seen in recent hurricanes in Florida and Bahamas, storms affecting the tourism economy have a disparate effect.
-Hotels and medium to large businesses usually have insurance that can help them recover.
-Small businesses, individual entrepreneurs and residents working in the tourism industry usually do not have the same level of income or insurance, if any, to recover without government or philanthropic assistance.
+Often, medium to large businesses have insurance to help recover from natural hazards.
+Unfortunately, small businesses, individual entrepreneurs and residents typically do not have the same level of income or insurance, if any, to recover without government or philanthropic assistance.

 Housing

-At least 220,000 homes across the region are reported to have sustained damages.
-Many people struggle to find safe and affordable housing following a hurricane, particularly those from poor and marginalized backgrounds.
+Many struggle to find safe and affordable housing following a disaster like Otis, particularly those from poor and marginalized backgrounds.
+Homeowners and households with insurance before Otis will fare better than those without insurance or renters.
 For example, in 2021, Hurricane Ida exacerbated an affordable housing crisis in New Orleans as housing supply post-disaster was low, but demand was high.

 The amount of work needed and the ability to recover depends on the amount of damage.
-Houses that are only partially damaged may only require clean-up, debris removal, and tarping of roofs, while houses that incurred extensive damage may require substantial labor and structural repair.
-Houses that experienced flooding must be gutted on the inside and undergo mold remediation in order be safe for people to return.
+Houses that were only partially damaged may require clean-up, debris removal and tarping of roofs, whereas houses that incurred extensive damage may require substantial labor and structural repair.

 CDP has a Global Recovery Fund that provides an opportunity for donors to meet the ongoing and ever-expanding challenges presented by global crises.